freebasic/fbfrog/readme.txt

   better solution than sharing keywords between C/FB/fbfrog or allow anything >= TK_ID as arguments to undef|define|expand|macro.
   Some bindings may need to register symbols that happen to be FB keywords etc...
+- lex: should only allow escaped EOLs in C mode
+- lex: add support for FB escape sequences, or at least only allow C escapes in C modee
 - presets: combine DEFINE/MACRO statements

 - Macro expansion should preserve token locations, perhaps even a stack of